scottmbaker/go-cpusim/README.md

-# An 8008 CPU Emulator in Go
+# An 8008, 4004, and 4040 CPU Emulator in Go

 Scott Baker, https://medium.com/@smbaker

 This repository contains a CPU emulator in Go.
-The emulator is intended to be extensible to different CPUs, though for now my intention is only to emulate the Intel 8008.
+The emulator is intended to be extensible to different CPUs, though my initial intention is only to emulate the Intel 8008.

+In September 2025 I extended the emulator to support the 4004 as well as the subset of instructions that are common between the 4004 and 4040.

 This project is the result of a personal challenge to myself to write a CPU emulator, in go, in one day.
 I pulled it off, but it was